 Check your pour cost

-Don't forget to verify that your profit margin per drink is correct after the changes.
-For alcoholic beverages, a pour cost of 18-25% is standard.
+Don't forget to verify that your profit margin per drink stays healthy after the changes.
+For alcoholic beverages, aim for a pour cost of 18-25%.

 Pour cost formula: